UMich-Mind-Lab/training/file_manifests.md

 ----

 **Trial**

-'new' refers to the list of files we should have
+`new` refers to the list of files we should have

-'lst' refers to the list of files we do have
+`lst` refers to the list of files we do have

 Below is an example of using the 'if, else' function to print variables in the ‘lst’ list that are missing in the ‘new’ list
 ```python